 In this post, I will share with you the 7 golden rules in Amazon search term SEO and teach you how to choose the best backend keywords for your product!

-Rule #1: separate your keywords into 5 lines.
+Rule #1: choose your keywords wisely.

 Amazon's official statement: